-10. Workshop4 IDE
+9. Workshop4 IDE

-Workshop 4 is a comprehensive software IDE that provides an integrated software development platform for all of the 4D family of processors and modules.
+Workshop4 is a comprehensive software IDE that provides an integrated software development platform for all of the 4D family of processors and modules.
 The IDE combines the Editor, Compiler, Linker and Downloader to develop complete 4DGL application code.
-All user application code is developed within the Workshop 4IDE.
+All user application code is developed within the Workshop4 IDE.

-The Workshop 4 IDE supports multiple development environments for the user, to cater to different user requirements and skill levels.
+The Workshop4 IDE supports multiple development environments for the user, to cater to different user requirements and skill levels.

-- The Designer environment enables the user to write 4DGL code in its natural form to program the range of 4D Systems' intelligent displays. - A visual programming experience, suitably called ViSi, enables drag-and-drop type placement of objects to assist with 4DGL code generation and allows the user to visualise how the display will look while being developed - An advanced environment called ViSi-Genie doesn't require any 4DGL coding at all, it is all done automatically for you.
+- The Designer environment enables the user to write 4DGL code in its natural form to program the range of 4D Systems' intelligent displays. - A visual programming experience, suitably called ViSi, enables drag-and-drop type placement of objects to assist with 4DGL code generation and allows the user to visualise how the display will look while being developed. - An advanced environment called ViSi-Genie doesn't require any 4DGL coding at all, it is all done automatically for you.
 Simply lay the display out with the objects you want, set the events to drive them and the code is written for you automatically.
 This can be extended with additional features when a Workshop4 PRO license is purchased from the 4D Systems website.
 Extended Advanced features for Visi-Genie are available in the PRO version of WS4.
-Further details are explained under the Visi Genie section of the Workshop4 documentation. - A Serial environment (aka SPE 'Serial Platform Environment') is also provided to transform the display module into a slave serial module, allowing the user to control the display from any host microcontroller or device with a serial port using predefined serial commands.
+Further details are explained under the Visi Genie section of the Workshop4 documentation. - A Serial environment is also provided to transform the display module into a slave serial module, allowing the user to control the display from any host microcontroller or device with a serial port.